learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/removing-endpoint-5.svg",
-      "description": "A few components such as kube-proxy might need some extra time to further propagate the changes."
+      "description": "A few components such as kube-proxy might need some extra time to propagate the changes further."
     }
   ]
 }